 The purpose of the Twelve Bridges Middle School Dress Code is to set a tone of academic and behavioral excellence for our students.
 Adhering to the TBMS Dress Code helps promote the safety of our students and fosters a positive learning environment on our campus.
 The expectation of the administration and staff is that each student will follow the dress code during school hours, athletic events, field trips, activity days, dances, assemblies, and performances.
+The dress code applies to ALL students.
 The responsibility for the dress and grooming of a student rests primarily with the student and his or her parents or guardians.

-Students in violation of the TBMS dress code will be required to change into their PE clothes.
-Students will not be allowed to attend class until the dress code violation has been corrected.
-Students will only be allowed to call home for a change of clothes as a last resort.
-In addition, a violation of the dress code may result in a school detention and repeat violations of the dress code may result in an Administrative Referral and/or suspension.
+Students in violation of the dress code will be required to change into their PE clothes, will be lent a clean appropriate clothing item or will call home for a change of clothes.
+In addition, a violation of the dress code may result in a school detention and repeat violations of the dress code may result in an Administrative Referral and or suspension.